soanvig/mm-jsr/README.md

 ### Locking screen on touchevent

 Touch event on mobile devices is supported by JSR.
 Because moving the finger around the screen to move slider caused the view to go up and down, I decided to lock the screen on touch start.
 This means, that to document root `.jsr_lockscreen` class is applied, which sets the size of document root to window size.
 If it causes any problems, You can set `overflow: visible; width: auto; height: auto;` on `.jsr_lockscreen` class, and report the issue through GitHub's issue system.

+**Issue**: it may cause screen jump on mobile screens, because after locking screen the top address bar may disappear.

 ## Demo